munamchand/Extremal_Graph_Invariants/README.md

 ---

-# 👨‍💻 Purpose
+#  Purpose

 This repository is designed as a **computational graph theory research project**, suitable for:

-- PhD applications
-- Algorithmic graph theory research
 - Chemical graph theory exploration
 - Experimental combinatorics studies
+- Algorithmic graph theory research